“Black mold” is a phrase that strikes fear into homeowners, home sellers, and contractors alike.

 Toxic black mold isn’t as likely to be found in an area that you frequent.
 It takes time to establish.
 Black mold is most common in areas that are perpetually moist, preferably for at least 72 hours.
 For some areas of your home, it is entirely possible that they would be undisturbed for that amount of time…or longer.

 While black colored molds aren’t considered as dangerous as toxic black mold, they still aren’t something you’d want in your home.
 Mold should be removed as soon as you find it in order to minimize its effects on your health, regardless of what kind it is.

-Pure Maintenance of Central Illinois can provide thorough removal services.
+Pure Maintenance of Central Illinois in Champaign can provide thorough removal services.
 Learn about our mold remediation here.
 Once we are finished, you can be confident that the harmful mold colony has been destroyed and that mold levels within your home have been restored to normal.